 Seasonal Tasting Menu $195, Wine Pairing $115, $175, $325, Sprit Free Pairing $75

 Chef Troy’s current seasonal tasting menu features 10 extraordinary dishes that push the boundaries of creation and taste.
-However, Chef Troy took my culinary experience at Temporis an even higher level, with not 10, but 13 dishes.
+However, Chef Troy took my culinary experience at Temporis to an even higher level, with not 10, but 13 dishes.
 That’s not to mention the complimentary wine pairing and some noticeable upgraded ingredients.
 Be that as it may, there is no doubt your dishes will be just as enticing as any of mine.
 In light of this, I’ll try to focus on items that appear on the current menu.
 On the other hand, there are a few that deserve additional merit.
 As much as this tasting menu will exceed your expectations, please know that a new seasonal tasting menu may appear very soon.
 Despite this, you will not be disappointed.

 Related: Q&A: Chef Troy Jorge of Temporis